SatoshiumAI/.github/disclosure.md

-# 🛡️ Satoshium — Vulnerability Disclosure Policy
+# 🕵️ Disclosure Policy

-Satoshium is an experimental protocol exploring decentralized intelligence, messaging, and coordination.
-Security is fundamental to its design — and transparency is key to improving it.

-We encourage responsible disclosure of any vulnerabilities, bugs, or weaknesses that could compromise agent behavior, relay integrity, or protocol assumptions.
+At **Satoshium**, we believe in open collaboration, responsible transparency, and ethical behavior.
+This Disclosure Policy outlines how vulnerabilities, concerns, or sensitive issues should be reported and handled.

 ---

-## 🕵️ How to Report a Vulnerability
+## 📬 Reporting a Vulnerability

-If you discover a security issue, please report it discreetly by email:
+If you discover a potential security vulnerability, bug, or concern in any part of the Satoshium project:

-📩 **contact@satoshium.ai**

-Include as much detail as possible:
-- Description of the issue
+- **Do not create a public issue.**
+- **Email us directly** at [security@satoshium.ai](mailto:security@satoshium.ai)
+- Include relevant details such as:
+  - Affected repository or module
   - Steps to reproduce
-- Impact or scope (if known)
+  - Impact and severity
-- Any suggested mitigations
+  - Any suggestions for remediation

-We prefer plain text or encrypted messages (PGP key to be published later).
+We will acknowledge your report within **72 hours** and begin investigating immediately.

 ---

-## 🔒 Responsible Disclosure Guidelines
+## 🔒 Confidentiality

-- Do not publicly disclose the vulnerability until a patch or mitigation is available
-- Do not use the vulnerability for exploitation, access, or data retrieval
-- Give us a reasonable window to investigate and respond (typically 7–30 days)
+All reports will be treated with the highest degree of confidentiality.
+We will not share your personal information without explicit permission.

 ---

-## 🧭 Scope

-This policy applies to:

-- Repositories under the `SatoshiumAI` GitHub organization
-- Agent communication protocols
-- Peer coordination, relay, or simulation logic
+## 🧩 Responsible Disclosure

+We encourage **coordinated vulnerability disclosure**.
+Please allow us a reasonable timeframe to validate and patch any findings before publicly disclosing them.

 ---

-## 🫡 Recognition
+## 🎖️ Recognition

-While we don’t run formal bug bounty programs, we value and acknowledge responsible disclosures.
-Recognition (named or anonymous) may appear in `RECOGNITION.md`.
+Ethical reporters who follow this policy will receive credit on our [Hall of Thanks](https://github.com/satoshiumai/.github/blob/main/recognition.md)
+and may be eligible for early access to security tools or other perks in the future.

 ---

-> We believe verifiability starts with humility — and systems are only as strong as their weakest assumption.
+## 🔁 Updates to This Policy

+This policy may be updated over time.
+For the most current version, please refer to this file in the [Satoshium .github repo](https://github.com/satoshiumai/.github).

+---

+Thank you for keeping Satoshium secure, decentralized, and trustworthy.